allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 - **Dataset**: A dataset is a single time-series, and can have any number of tracked objects and features.
 - **Collection**: A grouping of datasets.
 - **Segmentation ID**: An integer identifier for a segmented object at a single time step, usually as the output of a segmentation algorithm.
 Segmentation IDs are unique within a single time step, but are not guaranteed to be unique across time steps.
+This is also interchangeably called a "label," "label ID," or "raw pixel value".
 - **Global/object ID**: An integer identifier for each segmented object which is unique across ALL time steps.
 A tracked object will have a different object ID at each time step.

 ## 2. Dataset